Western Maryland Scenic Railroad 734: Western Maryland Scenic Railroad

-In April 2021, after No. 1309's restoration had been completed, the WMSR announced that they would evaluate some options about No. 734's future.
+In April 2021, after No. 1309's restoration was completed, the WMSR announced that they would evaluate some options for No. 734.
 The railroad stated that No. 734 would require a lengthy and expensive rebuild, due to its poor mechanical condition, and that it would be useful for lighter off-season service and as back-up power for No. 1309.
 Crews simultaneously began to cosmetically stabilize the locomotive.
 In March 2022, the WMSR launched a fundraising campaign to perform a complete evaluation on No. 734 for the rebuild to eventually begin.
 In early 2025, the WMSR announced their partnership with PBS program Great Scenic Railway Journeys, which launched a matching grant campaign to raise $10,000 for No. 734's rebuild.
 The railroad also began to prepare the locomotive for running gear evaluation and ultrasound mapping.
 Restoration work officially began in February 2025, with the boiler flues, tubes, air pump, air reservoirs, check valve and sand dome being removed.